CPEN-391-TEAM-7/Back-End-API/README.md

 `listType String: the list the domain belongs to`

 `domainName String: the name of the domain being logged`

+`ipAddress String: the ip address of the device making to domain request`

 ---
 ### Get recent domain request activity: